Dodgers vs. Marlins Player Props Betting Odds

-Luis Arraez and Mookie Betts are among the players with prop bets for the taking when the Miami Marlins and the Los Angeles Dodgers meet at LoanDepot park on Tuesday (at 6:40 PM ET).
+Player prop bet options for Mookie Betts, Luis Arraez and others are listed when the Los Angeles Dodgers visit the Miami Marlins at LoanDepot park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!